 Lemon Balm Buttermilk Scones

 My theme, like last year, was herbs.
 The concept was for members to visit, smell, taste and discuss the herbs in English.
 We even made some herb infused salt for guests to take home with them.

 As an example of what to make with herbs, I used fresh herbs from my terrace garden to bake some treats for the event.
-These scones, along with my Peanut Butter Rosemary cookies were a big hit.
+These Lemon Balm Buttermilk Scones, along with my Peanut Butter Rosemary cookies were a big hit.

+Lemon Balm Buttermilk Scones